WHAT IS THE COST OF LIES?

 The cast is another magnificent asset; they may not be Russian, but we don’t care.
 Harris got well-deserved attention as Legasov, a truth-teller whose destiny is sealed.
 Skarsgård and Watson (once lovers in Lars von Trier’s Breaking the Waves) are convincing as they try to work their way through a useless system.

 Chernobyl 2019-U.S.-Britain.
 Made for TV.
 307 min.
 Color.
-Produced by Sanne Wohlenberg.
-Created and written by Craig Mazin.
+Created by Craig Mazin.
 Directed by Johan Renck.
 Cinematography: Jakob Ihre.
 Music: Hildur Gudnadóttir.
 Cast: Jared Harris (Valery Legasov), Stellan Skarsgård (Boris Shcherbina), Emily Watson (Ulana Khomyuk), Paul Ritter, Jessie Buckley, Adam Nagaitis… David Dencik, Fares Fares, Adam Lundgren.

 Trivia: Originally shown in five episodes.
 Watson’s character is a composite of several unnamed scientists.